Mark Hughes: Stoke City sack manager after poor run

 A section of Stoke fans called for him to leave and held up banners throughout the 2-1 defeat at the Ricoh Arena.

-After the game, the Welshman said he did not think the defeat changed the situation regarding his future and said it "might be a blessing" for the rest of the season.
+After the game - his 200th in all competitions as Stoke manager - Hughes said he did not think the defeat changed the situation regarding his future and said it "might be a blessing" for the rest of the season.

 Hughes, a former Manchester City, Blackburn Rovers, Fulham and QPR boss, succeeded Tony Pulis at Stoke in May 2013 and was the fourth longest-serving manager at a Premier League club.

-He guided Stoke to three straight ninth-placed finishes, dropping to 13th last season.
+The Welshman guided Stoke to three straight ninth-placed finishes, dropping to 13th last season.

 A miserable run of form